alifiaharmd/SQL_Project/README.md

 # SQL_Project

-This repository will contain the number of sql projects.
+This repository contains the number of sql projects.